abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

             } } }
 ```

-- Save your new `od.config` file and reload your abcdesktop config
+- Save the updated `od.config` file and reload the abcdesktop configuration.

 ```

 ```

-Go to the abcdesktop url service, and choose a user member of `ship_crew`.
-`Philip J. Fry` is member of `ship_crew`.
+Navigate to the abcdesktop service URL and sign in as a user who is a member of `ship_crew`. `Philip J. Fry` is a member of `ship_crew`.

 ![login rules sylver](img/login-rules-userinfo-silver.png)